antipalos/vivliothiki/cardano-dev/kevm/testnet-web3/NodeJS_on_Windows10.md

 the test scripts require certain packages installed with npm.

-Re-open (really! you need to close the console you used to install step1-4) a command line console and execute all npm install commands.
+Re-open a command line console and execute all npm install commands.
+Really</u>: re-open! you need to close the console you used to install step1-4, and open a new one, because only this one knows that PYTHON path.

 The basic example script requires this packages installed

 ```
 npm install web3
-npm install crypto
 npm install solc
 npm install request-promise-native
 npm install log4js